top of page

 We see this training as a catalyst for organic change and development in this area and we will continue to actively engage our leaders and colleagues to participate in the program to enable our commitment towards D&I at Alleima and hopefully through this see change at community levels as well."

-Sharath Satish, President - Business Unit Tube APAC at Alleima, Managing Director -Alleima India Pvt Ltd. Alleima has so far nine Task Force members in India and three from China, Singapore, and Korea.
+Sharath Satish, President - Business Unit Tube APAC at Alleima, Managing Director -Alleima India Pvt Ltd. Alleima has so far 12 Task Force members in India and 8 from China, Indonesia, Japan, Singapore, and South Korea.

 Teams consisting of trainees from multiple corporates are trained to do a public online presentation in the second phase.
 On completion of the training the participants are graduated in a ceremony hosted by the Embassy of Sweden, New Delhi.